hmlendea/stellaris-universum-infinitum/README.md

  - 3 new Prescripted Countries
  - 3 new System Initialisers
  - Countless new names for Stars, Black Holes, Asteroids and Nebulae
+ - New terraformation options for Barren worlds and Damaged Ringworlds

 # Installation